 Expense Policy Decision Engine (Policy API Integration)

-This Expense Policy Decision Engine (Policy API Integration) template is a workshop that builds on the of the and introduces a simulated API integration.
+This Expense Policy Decision Engine (Policy API Integration) template is a workshop that builds on the Threshold Memory version of the Expense Policy Decision Engine series of templates and introduces a simulated API integration.
 Instead of using a real external API, this class uses GLIK Knowledge to simulate an API response containing policy rules (such as spending thresholds and vendor blacklists).

 Participants will:

-Learn how to use the to simulate calling an external policy API.
+Learn how to use the Knowledge Retrieval Block to simulate calling an external policy API.

 Dynamically assign and evaluate retrieved rules in an expense approval workflow.